WHAT IS A PEER SUPPORT GROUP?

 WHEN AND WHERE DOES THE SUPPORT GROUP MEET?

-Hamilton Postpartum Peer Support Group meets weekly on Zoom on Tuesdays from 10:15-11:30 am.
+Hamilton Postpartum Peer Support Group meets weekly on Zoom on Mondays from 12-1pm.

 DO I HAVE TO TALK ABOUT MY EXPERIENCES?